yohasebe/whisper-stream/README.md

 ![whisper-stream](https://github.com/yohasebe/whisper-stream/assets/18207/ea8e3eff-f4da-4749-bc5f-6d58ed119b13)

-This project is a bash script that uses the [OpenAI Whisper API](https://platform.openai.com/docs/guides/speech-to-text) to transcribe stream audio into text.
-It records audio using SoX, detects silence, and transcribes the audio into text.
-The transcribed text is automatically copied to the system clipboard for immediate use and also saved in a text file for record keeping.
+This project, "Whisper Voice-to-Text Stream Transcriber", is a bash script that utilizes the [OpenAI Whisper API](https://platform.openai.com/docs/guides/speech-to-text) to transcribe streaming voice input into text.
+It employs SoX for audio recording and includes a built-in feature that detects silence between spoken phrases.

+The script is designed to convert voice audio into text each time the system identifies a specified duration of silence.
+This unique feature essentially enables the Whisper API to function as if it were capable of real-time voice-to-text conversion.

+After transcription, the text is automatically copied to your system’s clipboard for immediate use.
+For future reference, it can also be saved in a specified directory as a text file.

 ## Installation